 Click the Journey icon to display the customer journey with the IVR Menu.

 The Enquiry Detail Report is updated, including the IVR.
-Refer to the Viewing the Enquiry Detail Report section of this guide.
+Refer to this guide's Viewing the Enquiry Detail Report section.

 The call enquiry report is updated, including the IVR.
-Refer to the Viewing the Call Report section of this guide.
+Refer to this guide's Viewing the Call Report section.

-The following are not available in the current IVR:
+The following are unavailable in the current IVR:

 - No integration to any 3rd party applications like CRM systems and others.
 It is by request.